 In July 2012, the park hired Articulation Specialist, Dan DenDanto of Whales and Nails to clean, repair and articulate Snow's massive 45 1/2 foot skeleton in his Seal Cove, Maine workshop.
-The job required Snow to migrate via the Alaska Marine Highway from Gustavus, AK to Bellingham, WA, then via freeway 2600 miles from Bellingham, WA to Seal Cove, ME.
+The job required Snow to migrate via the Alaska Marine Highway from Gustavus, AK to Bellingham, WA, then via interstate 2600 miles from Bellingham, WA to Seal Cove, ME.
 This may have been the first documented overland humpback whale migration!
 For more information on Snow's incredible journey, please visit the project blog: The Return of Whale #68

 Upon returning to Maine, Whales and Nails took on the biggest challenge of the project - cleaning and repairing Snow's massive, oily skeleton.
 Every bone, repair and/or replacement had to withstand year-round outdoor exposure in a harsh marine climate.
 Even more important, the bones had to be odor free as not to attract bears, rodents or other animals.
-The park preferred not to have "ribs" on a bears lunch menu!
+The park preferred not to have "ribs" on a brown bears' lunch menu!
 Coming from a coastal marine environment himself, Dan was up for the challenge right from the start.